l3uddz/wantarr/README.md

 # wantarr

-A simple CLI tool that can be used to search for media that is missing or cutoff unmet.
+A simple CLI tool that can be used to search for wanted media in:

+- Sonarr
+- Radarr

 Once an item has been searched, it will not be searched again until the retry days setting has been reached.